TheBastionBot/BastionGitHubBot/README.md

 # Bastion GitHub Bot

-A GitHub bot to automate common tasks in The Bastion Bot GitHub organization.
+A GitHub bot to automate common tasks in GitHub.

 ## Features
 - **Work in Progress**